F-i-f/soft-brightness/README.md

 #### April 20, 2019

 - The mouse pointer is now affected by the brightness.
-- Better & simplier Magnifier handling.
+- Better & simpler Magnifier handling.
 - Fix bugs.
 - Improved code maintainability.